jelhub/scimgateway/README.md

 	bun c:\my-scimgateway

-	If using Node.js instead of Bun: node --experimental-strip-types c:\my-scimgateway\index.ts
+	If using Node.js instead of Bun, scimgateway must be downloaded from github and startup: node --experimental-strip-types c:\my-scimgateway\index.ts

 	Start a browser (note, Edge do not pop-up logon dialog box when using http)